-- Co-operate with the Event Organiser to enable the Organisers to fulfil their statutory duties. - Take steps to ensure that, so far as is reasonably practicable, they do not adversely affect the health and safety of themselves or of other persons. - Ensure that they do not interfere with or misuse anything provided in the interest of health, safety or welfare. - Report any health and safety concerns to the Event Organiser and or person appointed responsibility for health and safety at the event.
+- Co-operate with the Event Organisers to enable them to fulfil their statutory duties. - Take steps to ensure that, so far as is reasonably practicable, they do not adversely affect the health and safety of themselves or of other persons. - Ensure that they do not interfere with or misuse anything provided in the interest of health, safety or welfare. - Report any health and safety concerns to the Event Organisers and or person appointed responsibility for health and safety at the event.

 Remember!
-Anyone found working to the detriment of themselves or any other person in disregard of this safety policy and / or any other policy or procedure the Event Organiser has in place to safeguard health safety & welfare, may lay themselves open to disciplinary proceedings which can include dismissal and further legal/criminal prosecution.
+Anyone found working to the detriment of themselves or any other person in disregard of this safety policy and / or any other policy or procedure the Event Organisers have in place to safeguard health safety & welfare, may lay themselves open to disciplinary proceedings which can include dismissal and further legal/criminal prosecution.